sonishsivarajkumar/sonishsivarajkumar.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Promoted to <strong>Research Scientist(Advisor) - Generative AI</strong> at <a href="https://www.lilly.com/">Eli Lilly and Company</a>, leading AI innovations in antibody discovery and clinical trials! 🚀
+Promoted to <strong>Research Scientist - Generative AI</strong> at <a href="https://www.lilly.com/">Eli Lilly and Company</a>, leading AI innovations in antibody discovery and clinical trials! 🚀